sighpcedu/sighpcedu.github.io/content/_index.md

 ## Upcoming Webinar

-Mark your calendars for two upcoming webinars.
+Mark your calendars for two upcoming webinar.

-SIGHPC Education Global Seminar Series - Africa 1 Friday March 31, 2023 at 8:30 AM EDT

 Physics in the Classroom, April 5, 2023 at 1:00 PK EDT.

 Details at [events page](events).

+## Global Webinar Recording and Presentation Files

+SIGHPC Education Global Seminar Series materials can be found on the events pages [events page](events).

 ## Call for Proposals Upcoming Conferences